 The financial statements provide reporting that is similar to private sector companies by showing agency-wide financial statements with a "Net Position" bottom-line approach.
 However, government agencies are mandated to account for certain resources and activities separately, thereby necessitating a financial format by fund, as shown in the Financial Statements Section of this report.
-The presentation of these two different types of statements together in one report requires the inclusion of two reconciliations found on pages 17 through 18 and pages 20 through 21 to assist the reader.
+The presentation of these two different types of statements together in one report requires the inclusion of two reconciliations found on page 17 and pages 19 through 20 to assist the reader.